rolancon/kids-fun/tic-tac-toe/README.md

-# Tic Tac Toe
+# Tic-tac-toe
-This is a game of Tic Tac Toe written in written in [UCBLogo](https://en.wikipedia.org/wiki/UCBLogo).
+This is a game of Tic-tac-toe written in written in [UCBLogo](https://en.wikipedia.org/wiki/UCBLogo).

 It is an example game from the University of Berkeley: [Tic Tac Toe](https://people.eecs.berkeley.edu/~bh/pdf/v1ch06.pdf).